google/WebFundamentals/src/content/en/tools/workbox/modules/workbox-google-analytics.md

 ### Modifying what data gets sent

-If you want to be able to differentiate retried requests from non-retried requests, you can specify either the `parameterOverrides` or `hitFilters` [configuration options](/web/tools/workbox/reference-docs/latest/workbox.googleAnalytics#.initialize).
+If you want to be able to differentiate retried requests from non-retried requests, you can specify either the `parameterOverrides` or `hitFilter` [configuration options](/web/tools/workbox/reference-docs/latest/workbox.googleAnalytics#.initialize).

 These options let you modify the